-The Global Cities Institute, a University of Toronto based research group, recently released projections for the growth of urban areas around the world over the next 80 years.
+The Global Cities Institute, recently released projections for the growth of the world’s urban areas over the next 80 years.
 Jeff Desjardins at Visual Capitalist has taken those figures and made a stunning animated info-graphic that reveals the huge population shifts that, if correct, will transform the world during the 21st century.

-As Jeff Desjardins notes, today the world’s 20 largest cities are fairly well distributed around the world.
+Today the world’s 20 largest cities are fairly well distributed around the world.
 Every inhabited continent except Australia contains at least two.
-However, by 2100, it is projected that all 20 of the world’s largest cities will be in Africa and Asia.
-Interestingly, none of these cities are projected to be in China, currently the world’s most populous country and home to sprawling mega cities: Guangzhou, Shanghai, and Beijing.
+By 2100 however, projections say that all 20 of the world’s largest cities will be exclusively in Africa and Asia.
+Interestingly, none of these cities are projected to be in China which is currently the world’s most populous country and home to several sprawling mega cities such as Guangzhou, Shanghai, and Beijing.

-Not New York, Beijing, or Mexico City, but Lagos, Nigeria is expected to by the most populous city in the world by 2100.
-It is currently growing so fast that estimates of its population and growth rate have become hard to determine.
-It is believed that over 21 million people live in Lagos today.
+Lagos – Nigeria, not New York, Beijing, or Mexico City, is expected to be the most populous city in the world by 2100.
+In fact, it is already growing so fast that estimates of its population and growth rate have become hard to determine.
+It is believed that over 21 million people live in Lagos today, though no-one knows exactly.
 By 21000, it is estimated that over 88 million people will call Lagos home, making it the biggest mega-city in the world.

 “Once the site of humble fishing villages, has already likely passed Paris as the largest French-speaking city in the world.
 And it’s getting bigger – by 2100, it’s projected to be the world’s second largest city overall.